5th Liaison Squadron: Training in the United States

 The 5th Observation Squadron was activated on 7 February 1942, at Post Field, Oklahoma as the 5th Observation Squadron (Special).
 The squadron replaced Flight E of the 16th Observation Squadron, which had supported the Field Artillery School since 1931.
 It was initially equipped with the Curtiss O-52 Owl observation aircraft, but also flew the Douglas B-18 Bolo bomber, and a number of light aircraft, sometimes called "Flivvers", "Puddle Jumpers" or "Grasshoppers."

 The 5th was assigned directly to the Office of the Chief of Air Corps and attached to the Field Artillery School, providing aircraft for training with the school.
-However, in June 1942, the War Department decided that field artillery units would have "organic" aircraft assigned to serve as air observation posts (Air OP's).
-The planes would be flown and maintained by Field Artillery personnel, not members of the Air Corps, and the school to train them would be located at Post Field.
+However, in June 1942, the War Department decided that field artillery units would have organic aircraft assigned to serve as air observation posts.
+The planes would be flown and maintained by field artillery personnel, not members of the Air Corps, and the school to train them would be located at Post Field.
 As a result, the squadron was relieved of its attachment to the artillery school in August and moved to Marshall Field, Kansas to make way for the first class, which began arriving in September.

 The squadron moved to Desert Center Army Air Field, where it supported units training at the Desert Training Center, later relocating to Thermal Army Air Field in September.
 It converted entirely to liaison aircraft in April 1943, becoming the 5th Liaison Squadron.
 Except for squadron staff officers and flight leaders, pilots of these light planes were enlisted men, typically holding the rank of Staff Sergeant.
 In October, the squadron moved to Alamo Army Air Field, Texas and prepared for movement overseas.